willbo/ci-workshops/travis-ci/README.md

 fails, troubleshoot and repeat steps 6-7!
 You can troubleshoot by clicking into a failed job like [this one](https://travis-ci.org/caffalaughrey/ci-workshops/jobs/384779290), then inspecting the logs.

+## Extra credit
+Add a shield to this README file showing the build status!